kotlitecture/template-android-compose/processor/src/main/resources/kotli/template/android/compose/dataflow/http/okhttp/usage.md

 ## Overview

-The data source is available within the class `core.data.datasource.http.okhttp.OkHttpSource`.
-An instance of this class can be obtained through dependency injection (DI) as a singleton in `app.di.datasource.ProvidesOkHttpSource`.
+The data source is available within the class `core.data.datasource.http.HttpSource`.
+An instance of this class can be obtained through dependency injection (DI) as a singleton in `app.di.datasource.ProvidesHttpSource`.

 The class provides the next functionality: